Jordan Goudreau: School safety

-Following the Stoneman Douglas High School shooting that month, he presented a concept of placing undercover special forces veterans in schools at a Florida school security conference in July 2018.
+Following the Stoneman Douglas High School shooting in February 2018, he presented a concept of placing undercover special forces veterans in schools at a Florida school security conference that July.

 At the convention, Goudreau proposed that parents personally pay $8.99 per month for the service, comparing it to a Netflix subscription.
 When asked why he preferred personal payments, he said that it was to avoid the "chain of command" at schools, adding "We want private money, because it's faster."

 In April 2018, Goudreau began working with schools in Cartagena, Colombia to teach safety classes for students.

 Security services for a Trump rally

-Silvercorp USA provided security services for at least one rally for President of the United States Donald Trump.
+Silvercorp USA provided security services for at least one rally for President Donald Trump.
 At a Trump rally in Charlotte, North Carolina at Bojangles' Coliseum on 26 October 2018, Goudreau could be seen providing security services at the event.
 Through connections within the private security community, Goudreau was acquainted with Keith Schiller, President Trump's longtime director of security.